jiangyan/typescript-mcp-demo/README.md

 ### MCP Server Development

-To add a new tool to the MCP server:
+To add a new tool to an MCP server:

-1. Open `server/mcp-server.ts`
+1. Open the server file (e.g., `server/mcp-server-todoplan.ts`)
 2. Add a new tool definition following the existing pattern:
    ```typescript
    server.tool("tool-name",